Rev. Wm James Reid House: Historic details

 The Wm.
 James Reid house is a three-story Colonial Revival, in it original form since its conception in the early 1900s.
-The home features four eloquent parlors with high ceilings, original plaster, original doors and transoms, wave lead glass, cedar frame, and heartpine floors.
-All the original features from the sliding pocket doors to the lovely copper handles are well preserved and in magnificent shape.
+The home features four parlors with high ceilings, original plaster, original doors and transoms, wave lead glass, cedar frame, and heart pine floors.
+All the original features from the sliding pocket doors to the copper handles are well preserved.

 Location

 The Wm.
 James Reid House is located within the bounds of the Fort Meade Historic District which is a U.S. historic district (designated as such on July 29, 1994) located in Fort Meade, Florida.
 The district is bounded by North 3rd Street, Orange Avenue, South 3rd Street and Sand Mountain Road.
 It contains 151 historic buildings.